nadine-krista/restaurant-app/README.md

 # Restaurant App

 This is a Tutorial implementation of [Responsive Restaurant App in React JS by Javascript mastery](https://www.youtube.com/watch?v=4oV65GVVits&t=10361s).
-I have worked on this as pert of improving my skills
+I have worked on this as part of improving my skills

 ## Table of contents